xcat2/xcat-core/docs/source/advanced/networks/vlan/vlan.rst

 This means port 42 of switch1 is connected to port 50 of switch2.
 And switch1 can be accessed using SNMP version 3 and switch 2 can be accessed using SNMP version 2.

-Note: The **username** and the **password** on the switches table are NOT the same as SSH user name and password.
+.. note:: The **username** and the **password** on the switches table are NOT the same as SSH user name and password.
 You have to configure SNMP on the switch for these parameters and then fill up this table.
 Use **tabdump switches -d** command to find out the meaning of each column.

 **2. Populate the switch table**